Recurrences

 Generally, a worker who experiences an actual loss of earnings due to a recurrence is entitled to LOE benefits.

-A worker who does not experience an actual loss of earnings due to a recurrence may be entitled to LOE benefits if, at the time of the recurrence, he/she was expected to have actual earnings in the near future.
+A worker who does not experience an actual loss of earnings due to a recurrence may be entitled to LOE benefits if, at the time of the recurrence, the worker was expected to have actual earnings in the near future.

 To determine whether a worker was expected to have actual earnings in the near future, the WSIB may consider whether the worker: